ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

 The specification around the creation, validation, and dissemination of messages has not changed from the Phase 0 and Altair documents unless explicitly noted here.

+Starting at Bellatrix upgrade, `GOSSIP_MAX_SIZE` has increased from 1Mib to 10Mib.

 The derivation of the `message-id` remains stable.

 The new topics along with the type of the `data` field of a gossipsub message are given in this table: